jmoney4769/Low-Level-Code/README.md

-This is a collection of projects and homeworks I completed at Georgia Tech.
+This is a collection of projects and homeworks I completed at college